 “Let’s put it in the pot!” is a very funny line in the movie Cold Mountain, referring to a rooster which was acting like a barnyard terror and that badly need to be captured and cooked.
 But it applies to us—that is, anything about us that doesn’t match up with Jesus.

 The first stage of crucifying the flesh is containment.
-Realize what shouldn’t be released into the Put it in the Potworld around you and put it in the pot instead.
+Realize what shouldn’t be released into the world around you and put it in the pot instead.
 Are you getting angry and want to let some choice words rip?
 Put it in the pot!
 Feel like slamming a door?
 Put it in the pot!
 Want to give up and phone in for a pity party?
 Put it in the pot!
 Oh, and make sure that pot is like an old style pressure cooker with a vent and latches on it to keep stuff from exploding out.

 For the first time in their lives, many of the new recruits in our recovery program at the Mission have to learn how to practice this 24/7.
 Let’s face it: When you’re strung out on drugs or alcohol, crucifying other aspects of your flesh are as low a priority as sobriety.
 Now, however, they have come under new rules (ours) and new management (the Lord’s).
 If they don’t put a lot of their old behaviors “in the pot,” they’ll get booted out and they don’t want that, so… They practice containment.